Change Your Life (Iggy Azalea song): Background and development

 Azalea found additional inspiration from the neon bulb lighting and visual elements in the 1995 film Casino.
-A scene in the music video recreates the film's characters Sam (Robert DeNiro) and Ginger (Sharon Stone)'s house scenario, and was shot on the same location with the same swimming pool.
+A scene in the music video recreates the film's characters Sam (Robert De Niro) and Ginger (Sharon Stone)'s house scenario, and was shot on the same location with the same swimming pool.
 A white tiger cub from a sanctuary outside Las Vegas was paid to appear in this scene; the fee paid for the cub's appearance went to the charity of its parent sanctuary.
 The cub was on set for about 12 hours.
 Other scenes in the video were filmed at the Plaza Hotel & Casino to depict Azalea's envisioned neon bulb lighting elements.
 A similar colour palette inspiration was obtained from the 1982 film Blade Runner, but darker in tone.
 Azalea was also fond of the film's combination of throwback hair styles and makeup with modern fashion; "it all created this kind of futuristic, throwback feel I wanted.
 I wanted some futuristic, throwback strippers".
 Azalea has a total of nine wardrobe changes in the video.
 She and T.I.'s wardrobe were coordinated by Alejandra Hernandez, and consisted of designs by Brioni, Giorgio Armani, Moschino, Patricia Field and Tom Ford.
 Upon the video's completion, Azalea felt confident in its rewatching value; "I think a great thing about a video is when there's so many things happening in it that you didn't get process all the information [and] want to watch it again".